 What Is a Squat Rack Used For?

 Like I said, the squat rack is gonna be the centerpiece of your home gym.
 It’s where you’ll bench press, squat, overhead press and row.
-That’s if you get the most basic of racks, if you get one like mine, you can also do pull ups, lat pull downs and other cable exercises.
+That’s if you get the most basic of racks, if you get one like mine, you can also do pull ups, lat pull downs and other cable exercises – unless you have a cable pec fly machine for this one.

-Of course, a squat rack alone won’t get you anywhere, you’re still gonna need barbells and weights, but the squat rack is what’s gonna keep you safe.
+Of course, a squat rack alone won’t get you anywhere, you’re still gonna need barbells (here are some cool cap barbell models) and weights, but the squat rack is what’s gonna keep you safe.
 When you fail on your bench or squat, the safety pins are what’s gonna prevent the bar from crushing you!

 Different Types of Squat Racks